Aquanty/rtd-hgs/docs/source/index.rst

 #. **element_number, por** Element number, porosity [-].

-Data is read from the file until end-of-file is reached.
-The user can supply variable porosity values for any number of elements in file **input_por_filename**. **grok** will then produce data for all elements honouring any previous zoned values and the user specified element-variable values, which are written to the file ``prefixo.elemental_por``.
+| Data is read from the file until end-of-file is reached.
+The user can
+  supply variable porosity values for any number of elements in file **input_por_filename**. **grok** will then produce data for all elements honouring any previous zoned values and the user specified element-variable values, which are written to the file ``prefixo.elemental_por``.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------